-One of my journeys I am most proud about is without any doubt the one to Samoa Islands.
+One of my journeys I am most proud about is without any doubt the one to Samoa Islands in Polynesia.
 What surprised me most, especially on Savai’i Island or Upolu, was the simple life of the inhabitants.

 My boyfriend and I arrived on Savai’i after a long and uncomfortable journey by ferry.
 Once at the harbour we had to choose a bus towards our final destination: Tanu Beach Fales.

 The small harbour was like a big marketplace, people everywhere, relatives hugging each other, drivers taking you into getting in their cars no matter where you were going.
 With steadiness and determination we moved on and, after asking among a few bystanders, we found our bus and jumped in.

 If you didn’t before, please experience a trip on Samoa’s busses at least once in your life.
 They aren’t just like any busses, they are adapted trucks.
 The seats inside are wooden banks, and if there is place for two there is also place for three, since the passengers are not allowed to stand while travelling.
 The driver’s seat is decorated according to his own taste and, if there isn’t enough room, the kids just seat on some adult’s lap, no matter if they know each other or not.

 If you want to take the bus you will have to follow their rules.
 There is a rough timetable, not a precise schedule, and the bus may arrive ten minutes before or ten later than expected.
 You may even have to wait for half an hour, but that’s the Samoan time.

 We didn’t stop at the closest station to Tanu Beach, so it took us a while to get there.
 Do not expect a five star residence: it’s not my style and this time I wanted to try something new: a fale.